Suraween/GlowZ-Dock/README.md

 ## ✨ Features
 - A dock that can import the .exe, .lnk and url for Steam and related Icons to run it
 - From 1 to 20 Slots available, dynamic UI width - always centered (Default Numbers of Slots: 10)
-- Is always on top of the Taskbar, autodetects taskbar position and visibility
+- Is always on top of the Taskbar, autodetects taskbar position and visibility, with a -50, 0 or 50 pixel offset (via Slider)
 - Modern Design in a 3D Graphic rendered with Blender
 - Some handmade 2D Graphics
 - Transparent Dock and Silky smooth animations
-- Customizability
+- Customization for some, like Colors of Time, Marked Label/Icons and the Dock itself.
+*Dock via Color Picker and other with a Dropdown-Menu with a variety of prepared Colors*
 - Quick and easy-to-use application
 - Windows Auto Start
 - Dock Shadow can be turn on or off